Life Love Death

 La Vie, l’Amour, la Mort is a film directed by Claude Lelouch in 1968 (released in France in 1969).

 Synopsis

 François Toledo, a married businessman and father, falls head-over-heels in love with Janine, a colleague.

-However, after three dates, he feels dishonoured when he suffers from impotence.
+However, after three dates, he feels dishonoured when he has impotence.
 In frustration, he strangles some prostitutes before being arrested.
 He is tried and convicted, and sentenced to death on the guillotine.